dovecot/documentation/source/settings/core.rst

    ``delay-newmail``

       EXISTS/RECENT new-mail notifications are sent only in replies to NOOP and CHECK commands.
-Some clients, such as pre-2.1 versions of OSX Mail, ignore them otherwise, and, worse, Outlook Express may report that the message is no longer on the server (note that the workaround does not help for OE6 if synchronization is set to Headers Only).
+Some clients, such as pre-2.1 versions of Mac OS X Mail, ignore them otherwise, and, worse, Outlook Express may report that the message is no longer on the server (note that the workaround does not help for OE6 if synchronization is set to Headers Only).